mortik/shipit-release/README.md

 ### Events

-You can run tasks on specific steps of the deployment process.
+You can run tasks on specific steps of the deployment process:

 Step | Description
 ---------|----------